core-wg/href/draft-ietf-core-href.md

 strictly avoiding false positives.
-The constraints defined in {{constraints}} imply the most common forms of syntax- and scheme-based normalizations in URIs, but do not comprise protocol-based normalizations that require accessing the resources or detailed knowledge of the scheme's dereference algorithm.
+The constraints defined in {{constraints}} imply the most common forms of syntax- and scheme-based normalizations in URIs, but do not comprise scheme-based or protocol-based normalizations that require accessing the resources or detailed knowledge of the scheme's dereference algorithm (such as the Scheme-Based Normalization ({{Section 6.2.3 of RFC3986@-uri}}) specified for http(s) in {{Section 4.2.3 of RFC9110@-http}} that would classify `https://example.org:443` as equivalent to `https://example.org`).
 False negatives can be caused, for example, by CRIs that are not appropriately pre-normalized and by resource aliases.